-Use the CoinVoyage API when you need direct control over pay order creation, quote selection, standalone swaps, webhook management, refunds, fee claims, or backend reconciliation.
+Use the CoinVoyage API when you need direct control over order creation, quote selection, payment instructions, standalone swaps, webhook management, refunds, fee claims, off-ramp verification, bank accounts, or backend reconciliation.
 Most React integrations should start with the PayKit SDK, then use the API directly for server-side workflows that should never run in the browser.

 Endpoint-level schemas, request bodies, and response examples are available in the generated API Reference.
 This page explains the conventions that apply across the API.